Steeven9/Chess-expect/README.md

 (player 2 - black pieces); the spacebar is used to pick up and drop the pieces.
 The turn ends automatically when a piece gets dropped on a valid tile.

+Notes:
-Note: to win, you have to eat the king.
+  * To win, you have to eat the king.
 Yup.
+  * Castling and "en passant" have been intentionally left out of the game to make it harder.
+100% intended.
+  * You can jump over other pieces, unless you buy the Rules DLC (coming soon)

 ## Language and libraries